iamobservable/open-webui-starter/README.md

 - This script has been tested in a linux environment
 - This script has not yet been tested in a macOS environment
 - A powershell script has not yet been created for Windows

-#### Configuration Inputs

-After starting the installation, some configurations will be requested.
-Default values are already set, so just press enter/return if you want to accept the default values.

-##### Input Types

-The starter script supports several input types for dynamic configuration:

-- **User Input**: Standard prompts that ask for user input with default values
-- **Dynamic Inputs**:
-  - `dynamic:RandStr N` - Generates a random string of length N (e.g., `dynamic:RandStr 16`)
-  - `dynamic:Timezone` - Automatically detects and uses the system timezone
-- **Static Inputs**:
-  - `static:Str value` - Sets a static string value without user prompt (e.g., `static:Str hello world`)

 ---